vladignatyev/base64tool/site/about.md

  %}
 NPM has a bunch of _1499 packages_ (😲): tools and libraries implementing the variety of base64 encoding/decoding algorithms and wrappers for every need.

-Such enormous diversity of tools along with more broader set of applications for radix conversion and base*-family, makes a challenge to every software engineer who simply needs ”binary to ASCII” and back in his project.
+Such enormous diversity of tools along with more broader set of applications for radix conversion and base*-family, poses a big challenge to every software engineer who simply needs ”binary to ASCII” and back in his project.

-Additionally, when implementing your own application or the website you may find challenging the debugging and investigating problems those may appear due to *incorrect implementation or unsupported boundary cases*.
+Additionally, when implementing your own application or the website you may find challenging the debugging and fixing problems those may appear due to *incorrect implementation or unsupported edge cases*.

-## Short example of the boundary case
+## Short example of the edge case
 For example, if you make a web application, your code may rely on `btoa`/`atob` function in Javascript.

 This code snippet will convert a binary data (the string “asdß”) into Base64-encoded string: